Religion Is a Human Thing

 God has no religion, as the Indian activist, Mahatma Gandhi once said.
 Religions, in whatever form, represent humanity’s sincere attempt to grapple with the unknown and to understand the true nature of a dimly perceived spirit reality—a supermaterial dimension.
 Religion, rather than being ordained by God, is merely a human attempt to know God.

-Religions often formulate a set of beliefs about the nature of God, but these beliefs may not necessarily represent any truth about God, partial or otherwise.
+Religions formulate a set of beliefs about the nature of God and the universe, but these beliefs do not necessarily represent any truth about God, partial or otherwise.
 And any claim that God is uniquely identified with a particular religion is merely wishful thinking.
-Religion is the human contemplation of spirit reality, just as astronomy is the contemplation of the stars, and physics the atom.
-(See The Troubles With Old Religion.)
+Religion is the human contemplation of spirit reality, just as astronomy is the contemplation of the stars, and physics the atom (see The Trouble With Old Religion).

-God cannot be perfectly defined or understood by any religious formula, dogma, or creed.
+If physics gets something wrong or if we discover a greater truth, we don’t just throw out physics altogether—we fix it and we change our thinking.
+And just as we don’t know everything about physics, so it is that God cannot be perfectly defined or understood by any religious formula, dogma, or creed.
 The true essence of an infinite and eternal Creator must be far beyond the time-space boundaries of human comprehension.
-Nonetheless, our understanding of the character of God is relatively true—it is always evolving, just as we are evolving.
-Religion, like science and philosophy, is the ongoing, eternal search for truth.
+Nonetheless, like science, our understanding of the character of God is relatively true—it is always evolving, just as we are evolving.
+Religion, like science and philosophy, is the ongoing search for truth.

 A religious group should be able to enjoy the liberty of freethinking without having to become “freethinkers.”
 103:5.12